-Below is an illustration of the foundation of a common rectangular house viewed from above.
-When the bolts are placed the code-required 6 feet apart then the 25-foot-long foundations will only have 4 bolts each.
+Let’s assume the bolts were installed perfectly, no oversized bolt holes below are an illustration of the foundation of a common rectangular house viewed from above.
+When the bolts are placed the code-required 6 feet apart, the 25-foot-long foundations will only have 4 bolts.
 The 50-foot-long foundations will have 8 bolts each.

 Putting the House back in Balance

 Please look at the illustrations below as we again explain how the bolting portion of a house like this can be retrofitted.
 If we put 4 additional bolts on the top and bottom, we will have 8 bolts on each side and the 25′ walls will now be twice as strong as they were before.
 The short walls which were half as strong as the long walls are now just as strong.
 This additional strength has doubled the earthquake resistance of the house.
 The red lines seen next to the bolts represent Foundation Anchors which do the same thing as bolts.

 A Complete Retrofit